 You can choose to move … Read More

 You’d think that you’d remember to take your required minimum distribution (RMD).
 But, too often many people do, especially if you’re working past retirement age and don’t need those funds to live on.
-However, if you catch it before you file your taxes—you might get a pass … Read More
+If you forgot to take an RMD, if you catch it before you file … Read More

-This is an excellent question because it does happen.
+This is an excellent question.
+What happens if you contributed more to your IRA than allowed?
 Often, these mistakes are caught around the time your trusty CPA is preparing your taxes.
-Hopefully, they catch the error in time to make adjustments that may ease the 6 percent penalty that’s levied if you contributed more … Read More
+Hopefully, they catch the error in time to make adjustments that may ease the 6 percent … Read More

 As you know, the IRS raised contribution limits on some retirement plans.
 This is good news, because the more you can sock away, the more compound interest works for you.
 Additionally, depending on the type of account you have—contributions are tax-deductible, which can decrease your income tax … Read More